Tyrrrz/interview-questions/C#/Async await.md

 ___

-**Q: What's the difference between the asynchronous programming and multithreaded programming?**
+**Q: What's the difference between asynchronous programming and multithreaded programming?**

 An asynchronous task does not necessarily represent execution on a separate thread.
 You can think of an asynchronous operation as just an aggregation of two events -- start and finish.